Quadcryo/quadcryo/_projects/spectral decomposition (quantum mechanics research project).md

 category: quantum mechanics research project (P)
 ---

 In the previous set of notes, we briefly introduced the notion of normality.
 In quantum mechanics, determining the eigendecomposition of a matrix and determining the diagonal matrix are extremely important, as they allow us to represent certain operators in terms of their eigenvalues and eigenvectors.
 The act of writing a diagonisable matrix in terms of its eigenvalues and eigenvectors with respect to an orthonormal basis is known as spectral decomposition.
 The spectral theorem, which we will introduce and prove here, proves several facts about certain types of operators, and guarantees the existence of the spectral decomposition.
+The proof of the spectral theorem uses many more ideas from linear algebra.
 <br>

 <br>